aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 ### Success criteria

-- The functionality and performance of a validator node or of a validator fullnode (VFN)should not be impacted during this test.
+- The functionality and performance of a validator node or of a validator fullnode (VFN) is not expected to be impacted during this test.
 - The public fullnode (PFN) is expected to sync, catchup and perform.
 - Rate limiting should work as expected.
 - We look to the community to support each other using the Aptos documentation.